 The UK national final from last year has proofed that it’s better to let the public decide, which entry to send to the Eurovision Song Contest with a huge show.
 This year it took place in Brighton’s Dome, where the 1974 ESC took place and ABBA won.
 The Swedish singer and winner of 2015 (Heroes) Måns Zelmerlöw co-hosted the national final “You Decide”.
 Out of six participants SuRie went out as the lucky winner to represent the UK in Lisbon with the song “Storm.”

 SuRie, whose real full name is Susanna Marie Cork, was born in Harlow, County Essex in 1989 and raised in Bishop's Stortford.
 Her artist name is a combination of her two first names Susanne and Marie.
 When SuRie was twelve years sold she also had residences in jazz lounges.
-And she performed in front of the Prince of Wales – Prince Charles and.
-SuRie is a classic music education and can play piano and oboe.
+And she performed in front of the Prince of Wales – Prince Charles.
+SuRie enjoyed a classic music education and can play piano and oboe.
 She graduated at the Royal Academy of Music in London.
 In the age of 16 she got the role of Fantine in the musical "Les Misérables" at the Queens Theatre, London.
 She now teaches at Mountview Academy of Theatre Arts in London.

 SuRie has also gained precious ESC experience as she was background singer and dancer of the Belgian entry “Rhythm Inside” by Loïc Nottet in Vienna 2015 (rank 4) and she was the musical director for the Belgian entry “City Lights” by Blanche in Kiev 2017.
 Now SuRie has the chance to act as the lead singer for the United Kingdom.